-If we are unable to complete a Business Combination within the Combination Period, we will (i) cease all operations except for the purpose of winding up; (ii) as promptly as reasonably possible but not more than ten business days thereafter, redeem the Public Shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the Trust Account, including interest earned on the funds held in the Trust Account and not previously released to us to pay our tax obligations, if any (less up to \$100,000 of interest to pay dissolution expenses) divided by the number of the then-outstanding Public Shares, which redemption will completely extinguish Public Shareholders' rights as shareholders (including the right to receive further liquidation distributions, if any); and (iii) as promptly as reasonably possible following such redemption, subject to the approval of the remaining shareholders and the board of directors, liquidate and dissolve, subject in the case of clauses (ii) and (iii), to our obligations under Cayman Islands law to provide for claims of creditors and the requirements of other applicable law.
+If we are unable to complete a business combination by March 16, 2023, we will (i) cease all operations except for the purpose of winding up; (ii) as promptly as reasonably possible but not more than ten business days thereafter, redeem the Public Shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account, including interest earned on the funds held in the trust account and not previously released to us to pay our tax obligations, if any (less up to \$100,000 of interest to pay dissolution expenses) divided by the number of the then-outstanding public shares, which redemption will completely extinguish public shareholders' rights as shareholders (including the right to receive further liquidation distributions, if any); and (iii) as promptly as reasonably possible following such redemption, subject to the approval of the remaining shareholders and the board of directors, liquidate and dissolve, subject in the case of clauses (ii) and (iii), to our obligations under Cayman Islands law to provide for claims of creditors and the requirements of other applicable law.

-Liquidity and Capital Resources
+Liquidity and Going Concern

-As of September 30, 2021, we had approximately \$1.6 million in its operating bank account and working capital of approximately \$51,000.
+As of March 31, 2022, the Company had approximately \$0.4 million in its operating bank account and working capital deficit of approximately \$0.5 million.

-Our liquidity needs prior to the Initial Public Offering were satisfied through a payment of \$25,000 from the Sponsor to cover for certain expenses in exchange for the issuance of the Founder Shares, a loan of approximately \$90,000 from the Sponsor under the Note (as defined in Note 4), and the proceeds from the consummation of the Private Placement not held in the Trust Account.
+The Company's liquidity needs prior to the Initial Public Offering were satisfied through a payment of \$25,000 from our Sponsor to cover for certain expenses in exchange for the issuance of the founder shares, a loan of approximately \$90,000 from our Sponsor pursuant to a promissory note (the "Note"), and the proceeds from the consummation of the private placement not held in the trust account.
 We repaid the Note in full on March 19, 2021.
-In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of our officers and directors may, but are not obligated to, provide us Working Capital Loans (as defined in Note 4).
-As of September 30, 2021, there were no amounts outstanding under any Working Capital Loans.
+In addition, in order to finance transaction costs in connection with a business combination, our Sponsor or an affiliate of the Sponsor, or certain of our officers and directors may, but are not obligated to, loan to the Company funds as may be required ("Working Capital Loans").

+As of March 31, 2022 and December 31, 2021, there were no amounts outstanding under any Working Capital Loans.